Coercive gamification turns all of us into cheaters. Should we feel bad about cheating our workplaces and health insurers?

 In this case, I’m not talking about a specific game, although there are plenty of objectionable games employed by Amazon, Uber, McDonalds, United Airlines, recruitment agencies, trucking firms, customer support portals, call centres, and the like.
 I’m addressing any instance of gamification that connects “performance” with monetary reward or punishment.
 This type of coercive gamification gaslights us into thinking our poor performance – and correspondingly poor compensation – is our own fault, not that of those who have power over us.

 It’s that power differential – born of hypercapitalism and inequality and surveillance technology – that enables coercive gamification to be wielded on so many.
-It reminds me of a line from The Eloquent Peasant, an Ancient Egyptian story: “Deal punishment to the punishable.”
+My partner Dr. Margaret Maitland, Principal Curator at National Museums Scotland, told me of a line from The Eloquent Peasant, an Ancient Egyptian story: “Deal punishment to the punishable.”
 Four thousand years on, so many of us are still punishable, but hey, at least gamification cloaks that punishment in a language of reward and empowerment!

 It’s insidious, really.
 We’re so used to believing that boardgames and videogames are designed to be fair, that every player has a decent chance of winning.
 But in many workplace gamification systems, if you lose, it’s because you were meant to lose.